bhicks329/workshop/README.md

-# lbg-aks-terraform-jenkins
+To build the environment you need to have the following installed:

+Helm
+AZ Cli
+JQ
+Terraform

-To build the tf bootstrap, ensure you are logged into the correct account with the az command line.
+Ensure you are logged into the correct subscription  with `az login`

-Current naming convention will have a basename and an environment name - EG baseline / (test|dev|production)

-To build the initial statefile store and vault, run tf_bootstrap.sh with the basename and environment

-tf_bootstrap baseline test

-This will check and create (if it doesn't exist) a storage account, vault and a service principle for TF.
-The credentials for this SP will be stored in the vault.
+From the tf directory - Run `tf_apply_basic.sh ENV_NAME`

+For example - tf_apply_basic.sh project-1